x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 #### How SMTP AUTH client submission works

-The following diagram gives you a conceptual overview of what your environment will look like.
+The following diagram gives you a conceptual overview of what you're environment will look like.

 ![Shows how a multifunction printer connects to Microsoft 365 or Office 365 using SMTP client submission.](../media/d5c5a7fa-aba4-4bf4-976f-4c7128fcab2d.png)